 The classification of crude oil based on the geographic location where it is produced is very important as it directly affects transportation costs.
 Depending on the geographic production location, crude oil is classified into the following classes

 - WTI (West Texas Intermediate) crude: High quality, sweet, light oil crude.

-- Brent crude: Oil production from Europe, Africa, and Middle Eastern oil is usually considered as Brent crude.
+- Brent crude: Oil production from Europe, Africa, and the Middle Eastern oil is usually considered as Brent crude.

 - Dubai-Oman crude

 - OPEC reference basket crude: crude oil blends from various OPEC countries.